AfrahSaud36/Task1-LedMatrix/README.md

 # Task1-LedMatrix
-Design a led matrix circuit
+Design 5*5 led matrix circuit using a resistor